emcfins/fargate-workshop-guide/content/getting-started-with-amazon-ecs-using-aws-fargate.md

 is the orchestration service responsible for running docker containers and AWS Fargate is the underlying compute platform where the containers will run.

+### Setup

+Ensure that you've followed the [setup guide][setup] before starting this module.
+For this section, you'll require an IAM user with access to create and modify resources in the following services:

+- Amazon ECS
+- Amazon ECR
+- AWS IAM
+- Amazon DynamoDB

 ### Implementation

 Using the [Amazon ECS first run wizard][first-run], create an ECS cluster,